Introduction to Product Backlog in Scrum

 List of features that differentiates it from the traditional simple to-do list:

 - Scrum product backlog signifies a living document in which the entries are being added until the project is completed.
-The meaning of a living document is that dynamic in nature and keeps on changing as various entries are added to the scrum product backlog on a real-time basis.
+The meaning of a living document is dynamic in nature and keeps changing as various entries are added to the scrum product backlog on a real-time basis.
 The changes or the requirements in the scrum product backlog may be iterative as per the need of the project.

 - The entries or the amendments added in corresponds to the customer feedback or customer value.
-If there is no customer value corresponding to the entry in the scrum product backlog then it is merely a waste.
+If there is no customer value corresponding to the entry in the scrum product backlog, then it is merely a waste.
 The customer value can either be technical or non-technical requirements or any details required for the completion of the product.
 These customer values are also required for enhancing or improving the quality of the product or the deliverable.

 - The task details are solely dependent on their position in the scrum.